-- Do no harm we aim to protect the wellbeing of each other and those we come into contact with through our work. - Everyone is responsible for safeguarding, not just management.
+- Everyone is responsible for safeguarding, not just management.
 We are all responsible for ensuring the safety and wellbeing of others and should report issues so they can be responded to accordingly.
 Therefore, we expect everyone to engage in this policy and its guidance to ensure it is best practice. - We will act with integrity, be transparent and accountable.
-We will respect confidentiality where required.

-- All actions taken will be done in the best interest of the child or adult. - Everyone is treated equally irrespective of race, age, gender, religion, sexual orientation or disability. - We will respect confidentiality when required and will take a survivor centred approach.
+We will respect confidentiality where required. - All actions taken will be done in the best interest of the child or adult. - Everyone is treated equally irrespective of race, age, gender, religion, sexual orientation or disability. - We will respect confidentiality when required and will take a survivor centred approach.